percwg/perc-wg/double/draft-ietf-perc-double.md

 algorithm [@!RFC7714] to provide encryption and integrity for an RTP packet for the end-to-end cryptographic key as well as a hop-by-hop cryptographic encryption and integrity between the endpoint and the Media Distributor.
 The Media Distributor decrypts and checks integrity of the hop-by-hop security.
 The Media Distributor MAY change some of the RTP header information that would impact the end-to-end integrity.
-The original value of any RTP header field that is changed is included in a new RTP header extension called the Original Header Block.
+In that case, the original value of any RTP header field that is changed is included in a new RTP header extension called the Original Header Block.
 The new RTP packet is encrypted with the hop-by-hop cryptographic algorithm before it is sent.
 The receiving endpoint decrypts and checks integrity using the hop-by-hop cryptographic algorithm and then replaces any parameters the Media Distributor changed using the information in the Original Header Block